Yulovery/yOYo-s-Cryptocurrency/README.md

 # yOYo-s-Cryptocurrency
 A Cryptocurrency by yOYo

-Log Day1 Dec.7
+#Log Day1 Dec.7 2:10-3:00(50min) --

-  Creted The Repositore and decided and approved on creating a cryptocurrency.
+Decided creating cryptocurrenc as personal project Explained and Approved by Ms.DeRanek
+Created Github Page